-What Are Serger Machines And Why Are They So Special?
+What Are Serger Sewing Machines And Why Are They So Special?

 Sewing machines have been around for a long, long time.
-In the past, they had sewing machines that were powered by a wheeled mechanism that was operated by foot.
+In the past, they had sewing machines that were powered by a wheeled mechanism that was operated by gathering foot, piping foot or blind hem stitch foot.
 Some of these manual sewing machines are still available today but since sewing can be a longer job if you’re doing it outside of a hobby, you may want to invest in an electronic sewing machine instead.
-Serger Machines improve upon traditional sewing machines in how they perform the stitches.
+Serger sewing machines improve upon traditional sewing machines in how they perform the stitches.
 Traditionally, sewing machines have needles above the fabric which you can see while you’re making the stitches.
 Serger Machines have needles above, as well as mechanical fingers, bellow it, allowing the machine to wind threads around the fabric from any direction.

 The stitching isn’t the only thing that’s done differently with this kind of sewing machines; it also features a blade that trims the edges of the fabric before it can be stitched with thread.
 As a result, the fabric is stitched with very smooth edges.
 Tailors refer to this kind of fabric finish as a ‘serged edge’.
 Serger machines are basically specialized sewing tools, so you can’t really expect to find them sitting at someone’s home unless they’re really into the art of sewing.
 The finest garments are usually sewn through one of these machines.
 The main job of a serger is to create professionally stitched seams and edges.